KiandaBPM/docs/content/docs/platform/rules/general/_index.md

 - [x] to a process (the rule will run on load)

-## How to view a rule
+### How to view a rule

 To view existing rules:

-1. Select the field that contains a rule, for example a button at the end of a form, or a field within a form which if it has rules attached will be indicated as having rules within the form, as shown in the example below.
+1. Select the field or form that contains a rule, for example a button at the end of a form.
+If a field within a form which rules attached this will be indicated within the form, as shown in the example below where the column **Instances** has **1 rule** attached.

    ![Rule attached to a form field](/images/rule-on-a-field.jpg)